-Access to the property from Boulder take Highway 36 north and turn west onto Lefthand Canyon and continue past Jamestown and turn south onto Crockett Trail in the Bar-K subdivision.
+Access to the property from Boulder take Highway 36 north and turn west (left) onto Lefthand Canyon and continue ~200 yards and turn south (left) onto Streamcrest Road and continue to the culdisac.

-The existing driveway will suffice and require the removal of no trees.
+The existing driveway is already established and will not create additional site disturbance or soil compaction and will require the removal of no additional trees.
 The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is less than 300 feet long therefore there will be no turn around required.
-The driveway is less than 400 feet therefore no pull-outs are required
+The driveway is only 50 feet long therefore there will be no turn around required (see plan for details).
+The driveway is less than 400 feet therefore no pull-outs are required.